codedbymishal/programming-fundmentals-fall-2025/PF Lab Work/Lab 3/README.md.txt

 # Lab 3: Operators
-Unary, binary and bitwise operators in C
+Unary, binary and ternary operators in C